Menopause weight gain and loss of libido: what you need to know

 “Focus your diet on whole foods such as vegetables, fruits, whole grains, nuts, seeds and legumes.
 Add in some healthy protein choices too so you can continue to build muscle to increase your metabolism.
 Seeing a dietitian or health practitioner can help keep your food intake on track,” says Dr Jane.

-If you’re overweight and living with osteoarthritis* and joint pain requiring surgery, or are carrying extra weight and are at risk of developing a chronic condition*, you may be able to access one of our Healthy Weight for Life programs.
-These are free for eligible HCF members with hospital cover who meet the program's eligibility criteria.
+If you’re overweight and living with osteoarthritis* and joint pain requiring surgery, you may be able to access our Osteoarthritis Healthy Weight for Life program.
+This is free for eligible HCF members with hospital cover who meet the program's eligibility criteria.

 How to deal with the physical changes of menopause